pflarue/ardop/docs/Hamlib_Windows11.md

 `   4  FLRig                   20220910.0   Stable    RIG_MODEL_FLRIG`

 This virtual radio type allows programs that can use Hamblib, but that do not support using FLRig directly to use FLRig via Hamlib.
-If Hamlib, including the recent daily snapshot does not support your radio well, it may also be worth exploring whether FLRig does, and trying this option.
+If Hamlib, including the recent daily snapshot, does not support your radio well, it may also be worth exploring whether FLRig does, and trying this option.
 When using Hamlib with FLRig, you will need to configure FLRig to work with your specific radio model.
 Installing, configuring, and starting FLRig is beyond the scope of these instructions.
 I assume that most people wanting to use Hamlib with FLRig are doing so because they are have already installed and configured FLRig.

 Some additional notes for a few specific radio models including the FT-747, FT-890, FT-920, Ten-Tec Orion and Orion II, Elektor SDR, Si570 AVR-USB/SoftRock, and FUNcube are available at https://github.com/Hamlib/Hamlib/wiki/Radio-Specific-Notes.